wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Com.
-Rogers' return from a second cruise — capture of the United Stales'' brig Viper — the General Armstrong and a British fri- gate — privateering.
+Rogers' return from a second cruise--capture of the United Stales'' brig Viper--the General Armstrong and a British fri- gate--privateering.